Cyfrin/foundry-full-course-cu/content-updates.md

 Ready to go under the hood of EVM?
 Let's talk low-level programming, bit operations, and all that geeky stuff.

-🔟 "The Must-Read Web3 Books: Get Your Read On!" 📚

-Calling all book nerds!
-We're gonna dish on the books you can't afford to miss if you're serious about Web3.
-Might even chat with a few authors, who knows?

 ## 📚 Updated Lessons